Seek and Answer

 SOLO Seek and Answer Project

 Go to the Neuroscience in Society webpage maintained by BrainFacts.org.
 Click on the masks (2-10) to learn what the most popular neuroscience topics were for 2020.
 Select ONE for your seek and answer project.
 Briefly, you will need to concisely summarize 5 main points from the article.
 Next, you will need to find and read a peer-reviewed source on the topic.
 You will concisely summarize 5 main points from this article.
+Make sure that ALL your summaries will make sense to someone who has not read the articles.
 Finally, you will need to reflect on what you learned.
 This project is submitted via a Canvas Quiz.
 For full details, instructions, and the grading rubric, click on the tab below.

 FINDING PEER-REVIEWED ARTICLES

 Go to SUU's library website and use Ebsco host to search for articles.
 Be sure to select the option for "scholarly-peer reviewed".
 If you find a source somewhere else, you must verify that it is peer-reviewed.
-The librarians will help you if you are not sure how to do this.
+The librarians will help you if you are not sure how to do this, or see me.

 TEAM Seek and Answer Project